 X. Place of fulfilment, place of jurisdiction, applicable law

 1. The place of fulfilment and exclusive jurisdiction for delivery and payment, and for all disputes arising between parties, shall be the seller’s head office or Zeven, provided that the buyer is a registered trader, a legal person under public law or a special fund under public law.

 2. The relationships between the contracting parties shall be governed exclusively by German law to the exclusion of the UN Convention on Contracts for the International Sale of Goods.

 3. Should any provision of the present contract be or become invalid, this will not affect the validity of the other provisions.
 The contracting parties hereby agree to replace the invalid provision with one that comes as close as possible to fulfilling the economic purpose pursued with the invalid provision.

-Returns with a nett value of less than €20.00 will not be accepted.
+Returns of stock items with a nett value of less than €20.00 will not be accepted.
 Individual items with a nett value of less than €5.00 cannot be returned and therefore cannot be credited.
-Catalogue items can be returned free of charge within 3 months.
+Stock items can be returned free of charge within 3 months.
 Only a proportionate freight cost of €4.90 will apply.
 For returns older than 3 months, a storage fee of 30% will be applied.
 For returns older than 6 months, a 50% storage fee will be applied.
 Returns older than 1 year will not be accepted.
 These times will be calculated based on the delivery date of the goods.
 In the event of a higher number of returns being received from individual customers, we reserve the right to charge an additional storage fee for each return.